Hexen II: Hammer of Thyrion 1.4.3

 -g | -gllibrary <lib> Override the OpenGL library to use

--width N Select screen size (can also be set from the menu)
+-width N Select screen width (can also use the menu)

--height N Optional, Must be used with -width (can also be set
+-height N Optional.
+Must be used with -width

 -bpp N Color depth for GL fullscreen mode